talwrii/kitty-plotnine/README.md

 # Motivation
 <img alt="Logo" src="./logo-small.png" align="right"></img>
 You probably don't want to do this.
-Start up [jupyter](https://jupyter.org/), use **subprocess.check_output** to fetch some data from your process process to do analysis the normal way in jupyter.
+Start up [jupyter](https://jupyter.org/), use **subprocess.check_output** to fetch some data from your process to do analysis the normal way in jupyter.
 It'll keep track of all your history for you, let you rerun commands, write proper python functions, save your output and even make your plots interactive.

 But isn't that just so much *effort*; doesn't the browser suck with all the clicking; wouldn't like to have some nice man pages and be able to press <kbd>C-r</kbd>?
-If you are are sufficiently lazy to want to make some more work for yourself you can use this library to do your plotting directly in the shell with single commands.
+If you are sufficiently lazy to want to make some more work for yourself you can use this library to do your plotting directly in the shell with single commands.

-A number of terminals including KDE's Konsole, kitty and wezterm (and ghostty which would shouldn't use) now support high definition graphics directly in the terminal.
+A number of terminals including KDE's Konsole, kitty and wezterm (and ghostty which you should not use) now support high definition graphics directly in the terminal.
 This can be used together with plotnine to plot in the terminal.
-This has some nice properties, you can read output from shells and scroll back to early graphs.
+This has some nice properties, you can see the render images directly under the commands that generate them within your terminal and scroll back to see earlier pictures.

 # Alternatives and prior work
 This tool combines three properties.
 Being able to plot from the terminal with a "one-liner" - a shell expression written in one line; being able to plot in high resolution in the terminal; being trivial to install and use .
 In this regard, I believe this tool is unique but the components which it comprises of are not.